Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of

-where $G=\rho q^2_0/(4\pi m^2_0(t))$, $\hat{\mbox{\upshape\bfseries{r}}}_{21}$ denotes the unit vector directed outward along the line from the particle with mass $m_1(t)$ to the particle with mass $m_2(t)$, $r$ is the distance between the two particles. \end{wcorollary} Corollary \ref{Inverse-Square-Law of Gravitation} is coincide with Newton's inverse-square-law of gravitation (\ref{Newton's law of gravitation}) except for two differences.
-The first difference is that $m_i, i=1,2$ are constants in Newton's law (\ref{Newton's law of gravitation}) while in Corollary \ref{Inverse-Square-Law of Gravitation} they are functions of time $t$.
-The second difference is that $G$ is a constant in Newton's theory while here $G$ is a function of time $t$.
+Corollary \ref{Inverse-Square-Law of Gravitation} is similar to Newton's inverse-square-law of gravitation (\ref{the Newton's law of gravitation}) except for two differences.
+The first difference is that $m_{i=1,2}$ are constants in the Newton's law (\ref{the Newton's law of gravitation}) while in Corollary \ref{Inverse-Square-Law of Gravitation} they are functions of time $t$.
+The second difference is that $G$ is a constant in the Newton's theory while here $G$ is a function of time $t$.

-Let us now introduce a hypothesis that $G$ and the masses of particles are changing so slowly relative to the time scaler of human beings that they can be treated as constants approximately.
-Thus, Newton's law of gravitation may be considered as a result of Corollary \ref{Inverse-Square-Law of Gravitation} based on this hypothesis.
+Let us now introduce an assumption that $G$ and the masses of particles are changing so slowly relative to the time scale of human beings that they can be treated as constants approximately.
+Thus, the Newton's law of gravitation may be considered as a result of Corollary \ref{Inverse-Square-Law of Gravitation} based on this assumption.